thangld8/smart-travel-api/README.md

 * Node 8
 * Git
-* Ask me for .Env file(or I can help you to setup the environment)
+* Ask me for .Env file(or I can help you to set up the environment)

 ### Common setup

-* Clone the repo and install the depencies.
+* Clone the repo and install the dependencies.

 ```bash
 git clone https://github.com/thangld8/smart-travel-api